buildpacks/spec/distribution.md

 ## Order Resolution

-During detection, a buildpack ID or buildpack order definition MUST be resolved into individual buildpack implementations that include a `path` field.
+During detection, a buildpack ID or buildpack order definition MUST be resolved into individual buildpack implementations.

 The resolution process MUST follow this pattern:

 Where:
 - O and P are buildpack orders.
 - A through H are buildpack implementations.

 Given: